rancher/docs/content/rancher/v2.6/en/logging/helm-chart-options/_index.md

 In Rancher logging, `SystemdLogPath` must be configured for K3s and RKE2 Kubernetes distributions.

-K3s and RKE Kubernetes distributions log to journald, which is the subsystem of systemd that is used for logging.
+K3s and RKE2 Kubernetes distributions log to journald, which is the subsystem of systemd that is used for logging.
 In order to collect these logs, the `systemdLogPath` needs to be defined.
 While the `run/log/journal` directory is used by default, some Linux distributions do not default to this path.
 For example, Ubuntu defaults to `var/log/journal`.
 To determine your `systemdLogPath` configuration, see [steps below](#Steps-for-Systemd-Configuration).

 **Steps for Systemd Configuration:** <br />